 - Vietnamese heritage (for Vietnamese applications)

 - Outstanding academic achievement (for example, GPA of 3.0 or above)

 - Strong leadership potential

-- Demonstrated active service to the Vietnamese-American community
+- Demonstrated active service to the Vietnamese, and/or American communities

-- Strong desire to support Vietnam for a better future
+- Strong desire to support for a better world

 - Passion to protect the values of freedom, democracy, and human rights world-wide